system-zero/system-zero/data/docs/la.md

     }
   }

-  # Testing for string equality a public property.
+  # Testing for string equality for a public property.
   println (dadamap.again_visible == "Visibility it is public by default.") # => 1

   # But this will raises an error:
     # println (dadamap.back_to_privacy)
     # SYNTAX ERROR: back_to_privacy, symbol has private scope

   # Accessing map properties is through a dot ('.'), the same way C access its
   # structures.